oguzhnatly/react-redwood-voice-recognition-todo/README.md

-# React - Typescript Redwood Voice Recognition Todo (Incomplete)
+# Login UI Web App, created with Typescript RedwoodJS, based on React.

-A Voice Recognition To-do Web App, created with Typescript RedwoodJS, based on React.
-Web Speech API and GraphQL are used, including Jest Unit Testing and Travis CI.
+Login UI Web App, created with Typescript RedwoodJS, based on React.
+GraphQL, Storybook and TailwindCSS are used.

 > **WARNING:** RedwoodJS software has not reached a stable version 1.0 and should not be considered suitable for production use.
 In the "make it work; make it right; make it fast" paradigm, Redwood is in the later stages of the "make it work" phase.